Questions & Answers

 - Give baby a long full feeding right before you leave home to come to my studio and hopefully she will fall asleep on the car ride here.

-- If you’d like pictures of an older sibling with the new baby I will request that if at all possible another adult bring the older sibling near the end of our session.
-Maybe dad, grandma, or a friend can bring the older sibling later.
-It’s better for everyone if the older children are not there waiting the whole time and are fresh when it’s their turn for photos.
+- If you’d like pictures of an older sibling with the new baby I will ask that we take these images at the beginning of the session and that another adult takes the older sibling(s) home or to the park or something after their short picture time.
+It’s better for everyone (and way more enjoyable for mama) if the older children are not there waiting the whole time and mom can enjoy just focusing on her new baby.

 - I will make the room nice and toasty warm for our naked baby.
 So please be prepared for warmth.
 Layering clothing works well.